 As they say, laughter is the best medicine- well, they are not wrong.
 It indeed is.

-Laughing at a difficult situation often makes it appear less threatening, and as a result, one can focus on finding a solution instead of running away from the situation and panicking at the same time.
+Laughing at a problematic situation often makes it appear less threatening.
+As a result, one can focus on finding a solution instead of running away from the case and panicking simultaneously.

 6. Social Support